TcMenu/documentation/content/arduino-libraries/io-abstraction/arduino-logging-with-io-logging.md

     #include <IoLogging.h>

+Should an older version of Arduino need the library header match the library name, you can also include:

+    #include <TcMenuLog.h>

-Secondly you define the following build switch to turn on logging: `IO_LOGGING_DEBUG`.
+Next, you define the following build switch to turn on logging: `IO_LOGGING_DEBUG`.
 For example on platformIO that would be:

     build_flags = -DIO_LOGGING_DEBUG=1

-If you are using the original Arduino IDE, it does not support build flags, you can in this case open IoLogging.h in the IoAbstraction library and uncomment the entry to define it in there.
+If you are using the original Arduino IDE, it does not support build flags, you can in this case open `IoLogging.h` in the TcMenuLog library and uncomment the entry to define it in there.
 This would need to be done after each upgrade and is not recommended.

 You can set the logging levels at compile time using `IO_LOGGING_DEFAULT_LEVEL` by ORing together entries from `SerLoggingLevel`.
 An is shown below for only warning and error logs: